HelamanWarrior/plug-world.com/content/posts/2022/fixing-xbox-bluetooth-controllers-in-arch-linux.md

 tags: ['tutorial', 'linux']
 ---

-Just like many others, I had issues with my Xbox One X/S controllers in Arch Linux.
-Here's my quick guide to get everything working.

 ## Setting up Bluetooth
 Since you are on Arch Linux there's a good chance you may not have Bluetooth installed.